AClockworkHellcat/Craft-HC/README.md

 # Craft-HC

-It's Craft, but with vital improvements by yours truly:
+It's Craft, but with some vital improvements by yours truly:
+## Differences
-- added set.length() function to sets.lua; the devs never document their libs, so I could only assume its absence meant trying to use tables.length() would find a way to break it
+- added set.length() function to sets.lua; the devs never document their libs, so I could only assume its absence meant trying to use tables.length() would find a way to break it, even though Lua "objects" are just tables.
 - altered recipe list for consistency, prioritizing the most convenient versions of recipes over others, eg. leather using tea leaves before willow logs, ingots prioritizing ore over beastcoins and nuggets, etc.
 - properly named batch-processing recipes to differentiate them from the standard recipes
 - made the find function useful; you can now search for recipes by name or by ingredient